 - In general, patches should remain open for review for at least 24 hours since the last significant modification to the change.
 The purpose is to let coreboot developers around the world have a chance to review.
 Complex reworks, even if they don’t change the purpose of the patch but the way it’s implemented, should restart the wait period.

 - A change can go in without the wait period if its purpose is to fix a recently-introduced issue (build, boot or OS-level compatibility, not necessarily identified by coreboot.org facilities).
 Its commit message has to explain what change introduced the problem and the nature of the problem so that the emergency need becomes apparent.
+Avoid stating something like “fix build error” in the commit summary, describe what the commit does instead, just like any other commit.
+In addition, it is recommended to reference the commit that introduced the issue.
 The change itself should be as limited in scope and impact as possible to make it simple to assess the impact.
 Such a change can be merged early with 3 Code-Review+2.
 For emergency fixes that affect a single project (SoC, mainboard, …) it’s strongly recommended to get a review by somebody not involved with that project to ensure that the documentation of the issue is clear enough.

 - Trivial changes that deal with minor issues like inconsistencies in whitespace or spelling fixes that don’t impact the final binary output also don’t need to wait.
 Such changes should point out in their commit messages how the the author verified that the binary output is identical (e.g. a TIMELESS build for a given configuration).
 When submitting such changes early, the submitter must be different from the author and must document the intent in the Gerrit discussion, e.g. “landed the change early because it’s trivial”.
 Note that trivial fixes shouldn’t necessarily be expedited: Just like they’re not critical enough for things to go wrong because of them, they’re not critical enough to require quick handling.
 This exception merely serves to acknowledge that a round-the-world review just isn’t necessary for some types of changes.